idia-pipelines/idia-pipelines.github.io/docs/processMeerKAT/self-calibration-in-processmeerkat.md

 nav_order: 8
 ---

+# Self-calibration

-processMeerKAT implements the imaging & self-calibration loop using a combination of [CASA](https://casadocs.readthedocs.io/en/stable/) for imaging and calibration and [pyBDSF](https://www.astron.nl/citt/pybdsf/) for source-finding and masking.
+processMeerKAT implements the imaging & self-calibration loop using a combination of [CASA](https://casadocs.readthedocs.io/en/stable/) for imaging and calibration and [PyBDSF](https://www.astron.nl/citt/PyBDSF/) for source-finding and masking.

-Briefly, the self-calibration implementation in processMeerKAT works as follows : The initial iteration of the loop performs a blind deconvolution of the sky, which is followed by running pyBDSF to identify and create a mask around the point sources detected in the image.
+Briefly, the self-calibration implementation in processMeerKAT works as follows : The initial iteration of the loop performs a blind deconvolution of the sky, which is followed by running PyBDSF to identify and create a mask around the point sources detected in the image.
 The subsequent iterations use the source mask generated from the previous iteration, allowing for deeper imaging.
-Each iteration runs pyBDSF after the imaging stage in order to further refine the mask.
+Each iteration runs PyBDSF after the imaging stage in order to further refine the mask.

 By default, no gain calibration is performed after the first blind deconvolution